Rakesh Daultabad

-Rakesh Daultabad is an Indian politician.
+Chaudhary Rakesh Janghu alias Rakesh Daultabad (1978/1979 – 25 May 2024) was an Indian politician.
 He was elected to the Haryana Legislative Assembly from Badshahpur in the 2019 Haryana Legislative Assembly election as a member and Independent candidate.
 Daultabad defeated Manish Yadav of Bharatiya Janata Party.
-He is the founder of Parivartan Sangh, an organisation that aims at facilitating healthcare, improving education levels, empowering women and taking several other community initiatives.
-Improving Badshahpur's educational standards and healthcare and encouraging youth to enter politics are some of the key issues Daultabad focuses on.
+Later as an independent MLA he supported Manohar Lal Khattar's and Nayab Singh Saini's governments in Haryana.
+He was the founder of Parivartan Sangh, an organisation that aims at facilitating healthcare, improving education levels, empowering women and taking several other community initiatives.
+Improving Badshahpur's educational standards and healthcare and encouraging youth to enter politics are some of the key issues Daultabad focused on.
+He died from a heart attack at a private hospital in Gurugram, on 25 May 2024, at the age of 45.